vinkla/hashids/README.md

 $hashids->encode(1, 2, 3); // gPUasb
 ```

-**Use padding to make your hashed ids longer:**
+**Use padding to make your output ids longer:**

-Note that hashed ids are only padded to fit **at least** a certain length.
+Note that output ids are only padded to fit **at least** a certain length.
 It doesn't mean that they will be *exactly* that length.

 ```php
 use Hashids\Hashids;